munozalexm15/ARSG/README.md

 To finish, I just want to say thanks to everyone who has kept me / keeps me motivated to keep doing the game and for the guy who is reading this right now (yeah, you).
 Just making you notice this exists is worth it.

+## See the DeepWiki explanation
+You can see a more in-depth, technical readme with [DeepWiki](https://deepwiki.com/munozalexm15/ARSG).
+You can also ask questions about the project!
 ## Features

 ### Steamworks compatibility